highchair/artinruins-com/_property/rocky-point-park.md

 I went to the park at least once a year in late August/early September, right around the end of summer and maybe even after the first week of school.
 My family would get day passes because a few of them worked at Electric Boat and there was a company day at the park.
 That meant I got to ride as many rides as I wanted without tickets and the park was almost empty.
 More people would line up for the corkscrew, which I thought was a short ride for the wait, so I'd ride the others instead.
 I often would get off the Skydiver just to get right back on.
 I once rode it with a buddy of mine 21 times in a row.
 This was how I experienced the park from age 6 to about 18 (1981 – 1993).

 Throughout the 70s, 80s, and early 90s bands would occasionally play the midway.
 I remember some friends at mine in high school talking about a band they saw at Rocky Point called “The Pixies” and I remember thinking “What a lame name.”
-To add to the embarassment, the bands I remember seeing there were Dread Zeppelin and Weird Al Yankovic.
+To add to the embarrassment, the bands I remember seeing there were Dread Zeppelin and Weird Al Yankovic.